Chicago Uber Ride-Share Car Accident Lawyer

-- Contact an attorney.
-It’s always best to speak with an experienced Chicago Uber attorney before you attempt to contact any insurance company.
+- Contact a lawyer.
+It’s always best to speak with an experienced Chicago personal injury lawyers before you attempt to contact any insurance company representing a rideshare company.

 - Document all medical treatment, symptoms, medical expenses, lost work time and other damages.

 Do I Need an Attorney for an Uber Injury Case?

 Uber and ride-share accident claims are complicated, involving multiple insurance companies and often claims against multiple parties.
 While insurance companies are very willing to negotiate with accident victims, they will typically offer lower amounts or try to get you to settle for a lump sum before you know the full extent of your medical bills or other damages.
 Before speaking with an insurance adjuster, you should consult an experienced Uber accident attorney who can investigate the accident and evaluate your case.
 You don’t want to end up with multiple medical liens and no way to ensure that your claims will be paid.

 RIL can help maximize the value of your case.
-Our attorneys are well-versed in negotiating with insurance companies for settlements involving vehicle operated by Uber and Lyft.
+Our rideshare attorneys are well-versed in negotiating with insurance companies for settlements involving rideshare accidents with Uber and Lyft.
 We can also negotiate reduced medical liens and help maximize your recovery.